-The Cayman Islands is not on the FATF List of Countries that have been identified as having strategic AML deficiencies
+The Cayman Islands is on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations